yugabyte/yugabyte-db/docs/content/preview/drivers-orms/nodejs/sequelize-yugabytedb.md

 ### Create a Node.js example using Sequelize ORM

-The following code creates an Employees model to store and retrieve employee information, as follows:
+The following code creates an Employees model to store and retrieve employee information:

 - First it creates a connection by passing the basic connection parameters.
 - Next, it defines the Employee model using the `define()` API, which specifies the type of information to store for an employee.